-- Budwig Protocol
+- Budwig protocol

-- Flaxseed Oil Diet
+- Flaxseed oil diet

-- Linseed Oil Diet
+- Linseed oil diet

-- Oil-protein Diet
+- Oil-protein diet

-- Variations: Cellect-Budwig Protocol
+- Cellect-Budwig protocol

-- Bill Henderson Protocol
+- Bill Henderson protocol

 For Patients & Caregivers

-Budwig Diet has not been proven to treat or prevent cancer.
+The Budwig Diet has not been proven to treat or prevent cancer.

 For Healthcare Professionals

-Developed by Dr. Johanna Budwig in the 1950s, the Budwig diet is an unproven cancer treatment involving consumption of multiple daily servings of flaxseed oil and cottage cheese as well as vegetables, fruits and juices.
-It prohibits consumption of sugar, animal fats, shellfish, processed foods, soy and most dairy products, and encourages daily sunbathing (1) and is often combined with coffee enemas.
+Developed by Dr. Johanna Budwig in the 1950s, the Budwig diet is an unproven cancer treatment involving consumption of multiple daily servings of flaxseed oil and cottage cheese as well as vegetables, fruits, and juices.
+It prohibits intake of sugar, animal fats, shellfish, processed foods, soy, and most dairy products.
+It also encourages daily sunbathing (1) and is often combined with coffee enemas.

 Whereas a balanced diet consisting of vegetables and fruits can be beneficial for general health, restricted diets may increase risk of nutritional deficiencies (3).
 High levels of sun exposure can result in increased risk of sunburn and skin cancer (4).

 - Restricted diets may result in nutritional deficiencies.